 And that’s just how many nonprofits feel about their technology.
 Is it perfect?
 No, but there are workarounds.
 Is there something newer and better out there?
 Yes, but wow, would it be an expensive pain to change software.

-But changing systems doesn’t have to be hard, and it can even be (dare we say?) easy with a little prep, a little patience, and the right expectations.
+But CRM change management doesn’t have to be hard, and it can even be (dare we say?) easy with a little prep, a little patience, and the right expectations.
 With a sound strategy and thoughtful execution, it’s nothing to dread.

 Let us share the five tips we give clients as we transition them to the team to get our software implemented.
 The key is preparing your staff for the technology change and guiding them through the process with communication tools.